yuanpengX/MASS/README.md

 # MASS

-*MASS* is a deep learning framework for multi-species RNA modification analysis by integrating RNA modification data from multiple species.
-This is an instruction of prediction RNA modification using *MASS*.
+*MASS* is a deep learning framework for multi-species RNA modification analyses by integrating RNA modification data from multiple species.
+This is an instruction of predicting RNA modification using *MASS*.

 ## Dependencies

 These repository has been tested on Ubuntu 16.04.
-We stronly recommend you to have Anaconda3 installed, which contants most of required packages for running this model.
+We strongly recommend you to have Anaconda3 installed, which contains most of required packages for running this model.

-### Must installed packages
+### Must installed packages or softwares

 - tensorflow  1.8.0